tobal/zorp-tutorial/start_basic_concepts.rst

        src_subnet='10.10.0.0/16',
        dst_port=21)

 The second requirement was to grant read-write access to a specific server (``1.2.3.4``).
-It can be done by a *rule* matches "better" to the traffic than the previous one.
-As the second rule has a condition to the destination subnetwork (``dst_subnet``), while the first one has not, it considered to more specific, so it is a "better" match.
+It can be done by a *rule* which matches "better" to the traffic than the previous one.
+As the second rule has a condition to the destination subnetwork (``dst_subnet``), while the first one has not, it is considered to be more specific, so it is a "better" match.

 The third requirement was to grant read-write access for a department (``10.10.0.0/16``) of our organization to any *FTP* server.
 It is also possible by adding a new *rule* with a condition to the source subnetwork (``src_subnet``) with the necessary value (``10.10.0.0/16``).

 The question arises, what is the *best match* to a traffic which comes from the subnetwork ``10.10.0.0/16`` and its destination is the address ``1.2.3.4``, as in this case each *rule* matches.
-As we have already mentioned the second and the third one more specific than the first, so the first one cannot be the bast match.
-Inasmuch source subnetwork condition has higher precedence than the destination subnetwork the second *rule* will be the *best match*.
+As we have already mentioned the second and the third one is more specific than the first, so the first one cannot be the best match.
+As the source subnetwork condition has higher precedence than the destination subnetwork, the second *rule* will be the *best match*.

 Service
 -------